Getting your Trinity Audio player ready...

 If your sales and marketing teams are usually in conflict, you will struggle to achieve your overall sales goals.
 Here’re a few ways to align your sales and marketing departments:

-• Investigate the leading cause of conflict between sales and marketing.
+- Investigate the leading cause of conflict between sales and marketing.
 In usual cases, arguments occur over “lead quality.”

-• Use lead scoring to first qualify and then prioritize the best leads.
+- Use lead scoring to first qualify and then prioritize the best leads.

-• Share, and co-create campaigns, content, and ideas.
+- Share, and co-create campaigns, content, and ideas.
 Encourage insights and equal participation from both teams.

 5. Do your research

 It is never good to approach prospects with very little chance to respond or buy your product.
 You must make the best use of your resources through research.
+85% of businesses or leads prefer vendors with the knowledge of their industry and the challenges they face.

 There you have the key to impressing your prospects — research what they’re interested in.
-For that, keep tabs on industry news and the latest trends, or probably tune in to the latest podcasts of influencers
+For that, keep tabs on industry news and the latest trends, or probably tune in to the latest podcasts of influencers.

 What Are the B2B Sales Challenges?